The-Strategy-Unit/nhp_inputs/home.md

 Much evidence exists in published literature of the efficacy of various methods to reduce or avoid acute hospital demand.
-Although difficult to summarise, this evidence has been mapped to provide an overview, categorised by setting, evidence type, outcomes and effect.
+Although difficult to summarise, we have mapped this evidence in [an interactive app](https://connect.strategyunitwm.nhs.uk/nhp_evidence_map/) to provide an overview, categorised by setting, evidence type, outcomes and effect.
 This map is provided to enable exploration of the current evidence landscape, identify gaps in knowledge, and allow searching of evidence by a range